marked-gil/the-million-euro-quiz/README.md

 ___
 ## BUGS LEFT TO FIX
 ___
-The only bug I found that I could not fix at the moment is that the code I used to customize the color of the scrollbar and scrollbar thumb of the **'How To Play' lightbox** is not working in my iPhone (IOS).
+The only bug I found that I could not fix at the moment is that the code I used to customize the color of the scrollbar and scrollbar thumb of the **'How To Play' lightbox** is not working IOS.
 However, I found in this [link](https://developer.apple.com/forums/thread/670065) that custom scrollbars are no longer supported in IOS 14.
 My iPhone is actually on IOS 15.5, but I also noted from [Can I Use](https://caniuse.com/?search=webkit%20scrollbar) website that ```"From Safari 13, only display: none works with the pseudo-element ::-webkit-scrollbar.
 Other styles have no effect."``` Although a bit disappointing, the default scrollbar in IOS 15 actually still complements the design & color of the lightbox.
 Its scrollbar is thin and hides automatically when not used.
 Thus, I am happy to leave it as it is.
 ___
 ## TESTING
 ___